 There are some foods you should avoid feeding your hens.
 Anything salty is not a good idea as you can cause salt poisoning.
 Dried and raw beans are toxic to hens and sugar is best avoided.
 Raw potato peels and avocado skin is also to be avoided.

-The most usual problems regarding chicken health are caused by mites, body lice and worms.
-Nettle and garlic are both great herbs for treating and preventing worms and also the garlic is good for helping preventing lice and mites.
-You can also grow insect repelling herbs such as lavender, rosemary and feverfew near the hen house where the hens can either nibble or brush against them.
+The most usual problems regarding chicken health are caused by mites, body lice, and worms.
+Nettle and garlic are both great herbs for treating and preventing worms and also the garlic is good for helping to prevent lice and mites.
+You can also grow insect repelling herbs such as lavender, rosemary, and feverfew near the hen house where the hens can either nibble or brush against them.

-Oregano is an anti-parasitic, antifungal herb which is great to include in your chickens feed and I love to add cider vinegar as a natural daily tonic for healthy birds.
+Oregano is an anti-parasitic, antifungal herb which is great to include in your chicken's feed and I love to add cider vinegar as a natural daily tonic for healthy birds.
 It will also help keep the water fresh.
-Dandelion is considered a complete food by itself and Calendula flowers contain high levels of sulphur to help naturally improve yolk colour.
+Dandelion is considered a complete food by itself and Calendula flowers contain high levels of sulfur to help naturally improve yolk colour.

 Kelp and rosehips will also add natural vitamins and minerals to your chickens overall good health.

-So for those of you contemplating the idea of keeping chickens , I would strongly recommend the add-on of gorgeous healthy herbs to produce gorgeous healthy hens.
-Click here to order your Herbal Hen Health
+So for those of you contemplating the idea of keeping chickens, I would strongly recommend the add-on of gorgeous, healthy herbs to produce gorgeous, healthy hens.

 For a free copy of “Remedies for Health Problems of the Organic Laying Flock” click here.